 Voters will be asked to decide whether or not to approve it during the state primary election, held on March 3, 2020, with a simple majority deciding whether or not to enact the measure.

-Assembly Bill (AB) 48, the Public Preschool, K-12, and College Health and Safety Bond Act, was authored by State Sen. Steve Glazer and Assembly member Patrick O’Donnell.
+Prop.
+13: Public Preschool, K-12, and College Health and Safety Bond Act of 2020 was authored by State Sen. Steve Glazer and Assembly member Patrick O’Donnell.

 This page will continue to be updated as more information becomes available.